Flucytosine

 Comment: Flucytosine plus AmphoB, liposomal AmB, or AmB lipid complex (for a minimum of 2 weeks) is recommended for the treatment of cryptococcal meningoencephalitis.
 Without flucytosine, the recommended amphoB treatment duration is 4-6 weeks.
 Fluconazole 1200 mg/day plus flucytosine x 6 weeks can be considered as an alternative in patients unable to tolerate amphoB.

-Comment: Addition of 5FC to amphotericin resulted in faster CSF sterilization but did not improve clinical outcome.
+Comment: The addition of 5FC to amphotericin resulted in faster CSF sterilization but did not improve clinical outcomes.